Michaux-Technology/Geco-Kanban/README.md

 ## ✅ Project status

 Missing features für v.
-2.3.8 :
+2.3.9 :
 - Problem refreshing the avatar list in the project list.
 (You must use the F5 key)
-- Changing the password in "My account" is not yet active.
 - Modification of other accounts not yet active.
 - Multi-user real-time refresh problem for project and user modifications.
 (Websocket)